Schema-Overseer/schema-overseer-local/README.md

 # Schema Overseer (local version)

-Schema compatibility manager for local repository.
+Helper to create a compatibility layer between inputs in different formats and other parts of application.

 For multi-repository service see [schema-overseer-service](https://github.com/Schema-Overseer/schema-overseer-service)

-## Use case

-This is a small helper to create compatibility layer between inputs in different formats and other parts of application.

 ## Installation